Overview

 updateDoc(docRef, new FieldPath("address", "city"), "Lyon")

-const change = { address: { city: "Lyon" } } // it preserves the country field
+const change = { address: { city: "Lyon" } } // only changes city in address

 }